wangcb98/DIMs/README.md

 # DIMs
-supplementary materials and source files related to the Disaster Impact Metrics project
+This folder contains supplementary materials and source files related to the Disaster Impact Metrics project.